Image Management, LLC Shipping Methods

 - You will be able to enter your US military APO, FPO or DPO shipping address just like you would any other United States postal address.

-- IMPORTANT: Please verify or ask your overseas mail recipient to provide and/or verify their official US military shipping address for their location.
+- IMPORTANT: Please verify or ask your overseas mail recipient to provide and/or verify their official US military shipping address for their unit and location.

 The overseas military addresses will have a format like the following example: